mieweb/mie-api-tools/readme.md

 ## Updating Records

 Another common use of the package is updating records at various API endpoints.
-This can be achieved by using the `mie.updateRecord()` method.
+This can be achieved by using the `mie.put()` method.

 The basic structure of the request is as follows: